magdazelena/hyf-databases/README.md

 - Table = a class in a school (like "10th Grade")
 - Row = a single student
 - Column = a property like name, age, student ID
-- Foreign key = student assigned to a specific desk (linked to a seat number)
+- Foreign key = student assigned to a specific teacher (linked to a teacher table)

 ## 2. Database vs DBMS
 - **Database**: The actual data — stored in files, organized into tables.